khinenweoo/khinenweoo/README.md

 - 👩‍💻 Full Stack Developer focused on writing clean, maintainable and efficient code
 - 🔐 Developed high-performance web applications using modern frameworks.
-- ⚙️ Built CI/CD pipelines for projects using GitHub Actions and Docker
+- ⚙️ Skilled in building CI/CD pipelines for projects using GitHub Actions, Docker, and deployment on cloud using AWS (EC2) services
-- ☁️ Currently learning Kubernetes, Terraform, and key AWS services
+- ☁️ Currently learning Kubernetes, Terraform, and DSA

 🎯 Looking for opportunities to collaborate with software engineering teams through automation.